-• Be polite, courteous, and helpful when dealing with all members of the local community, customers, councillors, and fellow employees.

-• Treat all groups and individuals with respect, value their opinions and beliefs and behave in an appropriate manner.

-• Keep all service users' money, personal records, information and correspondence secure in accordance with the Council procedures, and the Data Protection Act 2018.

-• Advise your manager if you have any concerns about the standard of service being provided to service user.
+- Be polite, courteous, and helpful when dealing with all members of the local community, customers, councillors, and fellow employees. - Treat all groups and individuals with respect, value their opinions and beliefs and behave in an appropriate manner.
+See further information in the Councils Equality, Diversity, and Inclusion Policy. - Keep all service users' money, personal records, information and correspondence secure in accordance with the Council procedures, and the Data Protection Act 2018. - Advise your manager if you have any concerns about the standard of service being provided to service users.

-• Discriminate unfairly in the provision of facilities, services, employment practices or any other area of Council duties.

-• Form inappropriate close personal relationships with service users, their relatives, or carers.

-• Give any service information to anyone except those authorised to receive it.
+- Discriminate unfairly in the provision of facilities, services, employment practices or any other area of Council duties.
+See further information in the Council's Equality, Diversity, and Inclusion Policy. - Form inappropriate close personal relationships with service users, their relatives, or carers. - Give any service information to anyone except those authorised to receive it.